beam-telemetry/telemetry_metrics/docs/overview.md

   as a measurement, e.g. `"http.request.count"`
 - a `last_value` metric holds the value of a selected measurement found in the most recent event
 - a sum adds up the values of a selected measurement in all the events
-- a statistics metric aggregates measurement values into a set of summary statistics, e.g. minimum and maximum, mean, or percentiles.
+- a summary aggregates measurement values into a set of statistics, e.g. minimum and maximum, mean, or percentiles.
 The exact set of available statistics depends on the reporter in use
 - a distribution keeps track of the histogram of the selected measurement, i.e. how many measurements fall into defined buckets.
 Histogram allows to compute useful statistics about the data, like percentiles, minimum, or maximum.